A graph is a pair

 Suppose we’re given a finite sequence

-- the degree of any vertice can never be greater than
+- The degree of any vertex can never be greater than

-There’s a theorem called Havel-Hakimi which solves the problem above in polynomial time
+There’s a theorem called the Havel-Hakimi theorem, which solves the problem above in polynomial time.

 A non-increasing sequence